jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To understand this mindset, consider a simple experiment: Put cold water and ice into a bucket.
 As you immerse your hand the cold steals your heat and your body soon experiences intense pain.
 This visceral moment reveals a fundamental truth: no words, presentations, or promises keep you warm.

-Thus, when evaluating Conservatism, Progressivism, or any belief system, always judge not by its words, but by its ability to create tools that lower real-life pains and overcome environmental challenges.
-Everyone already wants to promote innovation, of course—a technological identity will keep all of us honest while doing so.
+Thus, when evaluating Conservatism, Progressivism, or any belief system, always judge not by its words, but by its ability to create tools that overcome your environmental challenges and thereby lower your real-life pains.
+Most everyone, from bureaucrats to teachers already says they promote innovation, but only a technological identity will keep all of us honest while doing so.

 And, then we'll be in evolution's good graces.
 That's a good place to be.
-Life has spent billions of years combating heat, hunger, thirst and of course cold through adaptation.
+Life has spent billions of years combating heat, hunger, thirst and cold through adaptation.
 Arctic fish develop antifreeze proteins.
 Polar birds grow waterproof feathers.
-Mammals develop fur or blubber.
+Mammals develop fur and blubber.
 Each organism's survival depends not on avoiding discomfort, but on developing the right tools to keep pain away in its environment.

 Our ancestors lost their insulating hair when they left the trees and learned to walk.
 How did we stay warm?
 We cut fur from dead animals and mastered fire.
 Today we synthesize materials, generate heat, and create any other solution we can dream up.
 And while we've gotten very good at reducing our pains, that also means we can easily forget what life on Earth is all about.